muhammadVohra787/PodcastStream/README.md

-Got it!
-Here’s a clean, professional README tailored for your **Podcast Streamer** project:

----

 # Podcast Streamer

 A **full-stack web application** for managing and streaming podcasts.
 Users can **browse, listen, and download episodes**, while Podcasters can **upload, edit, and manage podcasts**.
 Includes **role-based access control** with Admin, Podcaster, and Listener roles.